Log-TQFT and torsion: Logarithmic representations of categories

-\begin{defn} Let $\Cb = (\Cb, \ox)$ be a symmetric monoidal category and let $\Fs: \Cb^* \to \Mb_\Ab$ be a (strict) monoidal product representation adapted to an additive monoidal category $\Ab$.
-Then a log-functor (or logarithmic-functor) on $\Cb$ taking values in $\Fs$ is a strongly simplicial map
+\begin{defn} Let $\Cb = (\Cb, \ox)$ be a symmetric monoidal category and let be a (strict) pretracial monoidal product representation.
+Then a log-functor (or logarithmic-functor) on $\Cb$ taking values in $\Fs$ is a presimplicial log-additive map

-Such a structure is said to define a logarithmic representation of $\Cb$ in $\Mb_\Ab$. \end{defn}
+Such a structure is said to define a logarithmic representation of $\Cb$. \end{defn}

-Recall that a simplicial map $f: S_1 \to S_2$ is a map which commutes with the face and degeneracy maps on simplicial sets $S_1, S_2$, here a strongly simplicial map means a simplicial map which furthermore commutes with the strong simplicial structure (as in the discussion following \lemref{etaw iterated}) on $ \Fs(\Cb^*)$.

 Unwrapping the definition, a log-functor comprises the following: